Germany in the Eurovision Song Contest 1978

 The 1978 German final is notable for the fact that voting was to be split in a 2:1 ratio between an "expert" jury and a panel of radio listeners but after hearing the songs, the expert jury decided that none was up to par and refused to vote, leaving the choice entirely in the hands of the radio panel.

 Before Eurovision

 National final

-The final was held at the studios of broadcaster SWF in Baden-Baden, hosted by Detlef Werner and broadcast on radio only.
+Südwestfunk (SWF) held the national final on 20 February 1978 at its studios in Baden-Baden, hosted by Detlef Werner and broadcast on radio only.
 15 songs took part with the winner originally intended to be decided by a combination of expert jury and radio listeners.
 However, once all the songs had been performed the expert jury stated that if these were the best songs on offer, Germany would be well-advised to withdraw completely from the 1978 contest as all were substandard.
 As the jury refused to vote, SWF decided that the decision would therefore be made by the radio listeners alone.
 Each member of the radio panel scored each song between 1 and 10 and the song with the highest average score became the winner.